mhpsantos/mhpsantos/README.md

 ## About me

-- started messing with computers/electronics at around 4 years old (have pics, did happen) 🖥️
+- started messing with computers/electronics at around 4 years old, but things only got serious at 20 though (have pics, did happen) 🖥️
 - as a kid I would disassemble _every electronic device_ laying around just to know how it worked  🛠️

 ---